*** Take advantage of current registration savings. Register by April 30! *****

 What do I do with my swim and warm-up gear after the swim?
 All participants will be issued a swim gear bag for your swim warm-up gear and wetsuit.
 You will be required to place your gear into this bag before leaving transition #1 to start the biking portion of the race.
 Please be sure your name and number are on the bag and wetsuit.
 All swim gear bags will then be brought back to transition #2 to be picked up after the race.

 Where can I pick up my swim and warm-up gear after the swim?
 Participants may start picking up their gear bags at 10:00 a.m. at the stadium (transition #2).
-Please be sure to keep your wristband on until after you pick up your gear bags.
+Please know your bike row number and bib number when picking up your bag.

 TriFit FAQs - Bike